-As more companies try to get a piece of the green-product pie, words such as “nontoxic” and “all-natural” are popping up on all sorts of goods, even though there can be no inherent meaning behind such labels.
-According to TerraChoice, an environmental marketing firm, the three most common product categories subject to greenwashing are:
+As more companies try to get a piece of the green-product pie, words such as “nontoxic” and “all-natural” are popping up on all sorts of goods, even though no laws regulate or define the meaning of such labels.
+According to TerraChoice Environmental Marketing (now part of Underwriters Laboratories), the three most common product categories subject to greenwashing are:

 - Childrens toys and baby products

 Considering these are some of those most common products found in households across the U.S., TerraChoice suggests the need to highly scrutinize the green claims found in these and other product areas.

 The Greenwashing Index is a joint project between EnviroMedia Social Marketing and the University of Oregon.
 According to its website, the Greenwashing Index is designed to:

 - Help consumers become more savvy about evaluating advertisers’ environmental claims

 - Hold businesses accountable to their environmental marketing claims